duanrunfeng/ASC-DC/README.md

 # ASC-DC
-• Compressed file ASC-DC implements our ASC-DC Scheme.
+• Compressed file ASC-DC.7z implements our ASC-DC Scheme.

 • The main_np.m in Compressed file is the entry of program .